eduardojigub/feedback-form-zb/README.md

 ## Full-Stack Skills

-- Stack used: REACT/NODE/MY SQL
+- Stack used: REACT with VITE/NODE JS/MY SQL
 - Creating a functional feedback form using ReactJS and NodeJS
 - Create functional components in React using Typescript.
 - Using Redux Toolkit to control the inputs states.